 Inbound links

 Inbound links is the marketing term for 'other websites linking back to your website'.
 The more reputable, trusted websites that link back to yours, the more Google will like you and bump you up in the rank.
 What Google considers 'reputable and trusted websites' is a combination of high-quality content mixed with its own SEO rank.
 For example, reputable news organisations usually also have trusted websites (like BBC News) – so if you happen to get interviewed or mentioned in an article, try to get them to link back to your group’s website as well, because it will help you a lot.
+As well as news articles, also pursue guest blogging, partnerships and local citations to build a strong link profile.

 You might have noticed that Making Music always adds links to member groups’ websites and social media channels in relevant places (our blogs, resources etc.).
 If you’re just starting out with your group’s website, a feature in our news section would be very helpful in your SEO journey (you can always email us if you’d like to be featured on our blog).